 Project Ceres is a collaboration between the United States Agricultural Information Network (USAIN), the Agriculture Network Information Collaborative (AgNIC), and CRL.
-The project sponsors award funding for small projects that preserve print materials essential to the study of the history and economics of agriculture and make those materials accessible through digitization.
+CRL provides funding for small projects that preserve print materials essential to the study of the history and economics of agriculture and make those materials accessible through digitization.

 Nine organizations will receive a total of $50,000 for these projects.

 - University of Arkansas: Digitization of Arkansas Extension Circulars

 - University of Florida: Increasing Accessibility to Rare Florida Agricultural Publications – Phase II